URDANETA VILLAGE

 Our solution was to design the interior envelope in the Neoclassical style, and furnish the spaces with modern and contemporary furniture.
 The moldings and baseboards function as a classic backdrop to the predominantly Art Deco furniture and décor, resulting in spaces that appear to be transitioning from one style to another yet co-existing in harmony.
 We continued this approach in the design and construction of the pool area as well, culminating in a wall fountain of slate, stainless steel, and beige marble that follows the principles of modern design.

-By never losing sight of the original intent while acquiescing to the client’s wishes, we were able to build a house that is unique in every respect, one that pays homage to varying design styles that complement each other.
+By never losing sight of the original intent while acquiescing to the client’s wishes, we were able to build a house in Makati that is unique in every respect, one that pays homage to varying design styles that complement each other.